 "His activism has attracted and encouraged many people of "different" backgrounds to consider and pursue design as a career, and to apply his example of design as a tool for healing and advancing community.

 In his work and otherwise, Johnpaul takes his strength and guidance from the land -- a design philosophy and a way of life which he attributes to his own roots in the Cherokee/Choctaw tradition ... .
 Jones's designs have won public and professional acclaim for their reverence for the earth, for paying deep respect to regional architectural traditions and native landscapes, and for heightening understanding of indigenous people and cultures of America ... .
 Johnpaul Jones's profound influence on the profession originates in his own humanity.
 His modest and gentle manner underlies enormous strength of character, while his profound idealism fires his passion to achieve an architecture embracing a rich cultural diversity.
 Quiet and unassuming yet with a uniquely commanding presence, he lets the power of design speak through him.
 Not only his ... colleagues but also the millions who visit projects touched by his unique vision benefit by the work and the example of this remarkable architect, who upholds our profession's highest aspirations to design excellence and social relevance" (Medal).

-On receiving the AIA Seattle Medal, Jones offered these thoughts on his life and work:
+In 2006, when he received the AIA Seattle Medal, Jones offered these thoughts on his life and work: